hendrikvanantwerpen/amd-mode.el/README.md

  * Support package dependencies.
 Currently we only use a global list.
 We could check if the current package actually depends on the package of the resource or otherwise suggest to add it.
 We could also use this to pick the best fit version for a file if multiple versions of a package create choice.
  * Add snippets for Dojo class and widgets.
 Maybe in that case Dojo support should be a separate package, with the plugin and completions.
  * Add rename refactoring for AMD modules.
 Think about cases rename current module, module in current package, module in other package.
- * Add a command to navigate to a dependency in the same window.
  * Represent optional parameters in auto-completion different (you cannot 'cw' them because the _'s are word boundaries).

 See also